SableVII/co10_Escape_SableVII/readme.md

 ## Feedback

-You can join the original Co10_Escape missions at their Discord server at https://discord.gg/0kV3JvVEhmnMfmq1
+You can join the original Co10_Escape mission's team/community at their Discord server at https://discord.gg/0kV3JvVEhmnMfmq1